TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

    **Depends on:**

-   * Public Git repository
+   * Public `Git`:pn: repository
    * Extension published to TER (This is not strictly necessary for documentation rendering.
-But it makes the workflow easier for the Documentation Team, specifically for the approval process if your extension is already registered on extensions.typo3.org).
+But it makes the workflow easier for the `Documentation Team`:pn:, specifically for the approval process if your extension is already registered on extensions.typo3.org).